I love a good clothes refashion/makeover. Turning stuff I already have into something that looks and feels like new.

-I've shared a few refashions (listed at the bottom) but I have quite a few items that I've revamped over the years PB (pre blog!)
+I've shared a few refashions (there's a refashions section at the bottom of this page) but I have quite a few items that I've revamped over the years PB (pre blog!)

 Sadly no "before photos" and no super duper little tutorials to show you.
 However I thought I could share some finished items and a few words to explain what I did which might be helpful if you have a pile of stuff just waiting to be transformed or maybe just tweeked.

 This time is T-shirts and Tops, I have some skirts/dresses which I will share when I get some photographs sorted.

 Pink Top with Lace